 He had told Minnim the Cities were wombs, and so they were.
 And what was the first thing a man must do before he can be a man?
 He must be born.
 He must leave the womb.
-And once left, it could not be re-entered.
+And once left, it could not be reentered.
+Baley had left the City and could not reenter.
+The City was no longer his; the Caves of Steel were alien.
+This had to be.
+And it would be so for others and Earth would be born again and reach outward.
+His heart beat madly and the noise of life about him sank to an unheard murmur.